 Welcome to the Perth Ultimate League (PUL) guide.
-All you need to know about how to register a team for a league, registration opening and closing dates, “how to” manuals, which websites are relevant, who to contact and much more!
-PUL is a mixed gender competition hosted weekly at UWA Sports Park.
-It runs all year round in 12 week cycles - 11 weeks of play, 1 week off and then repeats throughout the year.
-The format for the competition includes three (3) weeks grading, then teams are placed into two divisions - an A division with up to eight (8) teams and a B division with up to sixteen (16) teams.
+All you need to know about how to register a team for a league, registration opening and closing dates, “how-to” manuals, which websites are relevant, who to contact and much more!
+PUL is a mixed-gender competition hosted weekly at UWA Sports Park.

-After reading this page you should have a solid understanding of our league works.
-We have provided a simple checklist for key areas and comprehensive guide follows.
+After reading this page you should have a solid understanding of how our league works.
+We have provided a simple checklist for key areas and a comprehensive guide follows.

 - Have all your players got a membership via www.afda.com?